defaultxr/xr-abstractions/README.md

 * finish `tb303~` (add accent function, perhaps improve GUI further) and `hoover~`
 * finish writing help files for all abstractions

-Here are some things i'd like to be able to do, but can't (due to either bugs/missing features in Pure Data, or just my lack of knowledge):
+Here are some things I'd like to be able to do, but can't (due to either bugs/missing features in Pure Data, or just my lack of knowledge):

 * make `keyonchg`, `keyonoff`, etc work properly (pd's `keyname`, `key`, `keyup`, etc, all detect from keyboard "repeat" events rather than actual physical keypresses or releases)
   * actually, this is probably because i'm using X, and X sucks. can't wait for wayland!